HfMT-ZM4/symbolist-electron/readme.md

    * as the mouse moves, the mouse event handlers are called.
 When the `cmd` button is pressed, a preview of the symbol is displayed in the `symbolist_overlay` layer defined in the main view file `index.html`.
    * use `ui_api.getSVGCoordsFromEvent(event)` to get the absolute coordinates, taking the window scrolling position into account.
 3. `cmd-click` is the current standard creation gesture.
 On `cmd-click` the mouse handler should call an internal function which creates a new element based on the mousedown coordinate (again using `getSVGCoordsFromEvent`).
 When creating a new element, the action should preform a the same actions as the `fromData` function described above, and send the drawing commands to the browser via: `ui_api.drawsocketInput`.
 Depending on the mapping, usually you might need to use some default values, since the mouse click only gives you a few dimensions of data.
-    * In additon to mapping from data to the graphic view, you also need to send the new data object to the score held in the io_controller, using `ui_api.sendToServer`.
+    * In addition to mapping from data to the graphic view, you also need to send the new data object to the score held in the io_controller, using `ui_api.sendToServer`.
 You can use the `ui_api.getCurrentContext()` function to get the currently selected container element.
    ```
     ui_api.sendToServer({
         key: "data",